Find Trade Colleges

 Is There Job Demand for Fast Food Cooks?

 In 2016, there was an estimated number of 517,600 jobs in the United States for Fast Food Cook.
 There is little to no growth in job opportunities for Fast Food Cook.
-Due to new job openings and attrition, there will be an average of 67,200 job openings in this field each year.
+There will be an estimated 67,200 positions for Fast Food Cook per year.

 undefined